Giddings in Lee County, Texas — The American South (West South Central)

 Erected 1967 by State Historical Survey Committee.
 (Marker Number 8150.)

 Location.
 30° 10.912′ N, 96° 56.18′ W. Marker is in Giddings, Texas, in Lee County.
-Marker is at the intersection of South Grimes Street and East Hempstead Street, on the right when traveling north on South Grimes Street.
+It is at the intersection of South Grimes Street and East Hempstead Street, on the right when traveling north on South Grimes Street.
 Touch for map.
 Marker is at or near this postal address: 192 South Grimes Street, Giddings TX 78942, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Fletcher Home (within shouting distance of this marker); J. D. Giddings Lodge No. 280, A. F. & A. M. (within shouting distance of this marker); Lee County Courthouse (about 300 feet away, measured in a direct line); General Robert E. Lee / Colonel Robert E. Lee (about 300 feet away); Lee County (about 400 feet away); Milton Garrett York, Sr. (about 500 feet away); City of Giddings (about 500 feet away); First Baptist Church of Giddings (about 500 feet away).
+At least 8 other markers are within walking distance of this marker: Fletcher Home (within shouting distance of this marker); J. D. Giddings Lodge No. 280, A. F. & A. M. (within shouting distance of this marker); Lee County Courthouse (about 300 feet away, measured in a direct line); General Robert E. Lee / Colonel Robert E. Lee (about 300 feet away); Lee County (about 400 feet away); Milton Garrett York, Sr. (about 500 feet away); City of Giddings (about 500 feet away); First Baptist Church of Giddings (about 500 feet away).
 Touch for a list and map of all markers in Giddings.